purescript/purescript-strings/docs/Data/String.md

 ```

 Returns the index of the last occurrence of the first string in the
 second string.
-Returns `-1` if there is no match.
+Returns `Nothing` if there is no match.

 #### `lastIndexOf'`